asecurityteam/transportd/docs/components.md

 ```

-Example: This configuration would verify that a header named `Ldap-Groups` or `Username` exists with any of the listed values for that header.
+Example: This configuration would verify that a header named `Ldap-Groups` or `Username` exists with any of the listed values for that header using the `split` value as the delimter to split
+values in the header value passed on the network.
+Default value for `split` is comma `,`.
 ```yaml
 validateheaders:
   allowed: